9 R Interfaces

 [1] 114

-And 10 out (out of 85) AvgC13df effective age records do not occur in AvgCO2df.
+And 10 (out of 85) AvgC13df effective age records do not occur in AvgCO2df.

 length(Avg13Cdf$EffectiveAge) -